junxit/us-congress-bills-116/metadata.md

 - 2020-02-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 419.
 - 2020-02-13 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1082-1083; text: CR S1083)
 - 2020-02-13 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1082-1083; text: CR S1083)
+- 2020-02-20 — Message on Senate action sent to the House.
+- 2020-02-21 — Received in the House.
+- 2020-02-21 — Referred to the House Committee on Transportation and Infrastructure.